ordinalpunks/awesome-ordinalpunks/README.md

 # Feed.TXT - A Free Feeds in Plain Text w/ Structured Meta Data

 What's Feed.TXT?
-Let's start with an example from JSON Feed spec:
+Let's start with an example from the JSON Feed spec:

 ```json
 {